baibizhe/Awesome-SAM/README.md

 # Awesome-SAM
 This repo collects the research resources based on SAM(Segment Anything Model) proposed by Meta AI.
 If you would like to contribute, please open an issue.
 I will keep  update daily  until end of May .
-Some paper haven't update to google scholar database.
+Some paper haven't been updated to google scholar database.
 I search it daily from arxiv

 ## SAM